Edier-Gama/TODO-MACHINE/README.md

 # Todos-App
-An app of todos using React
+An app of todos using React.js